-- Only tighten wheel bolts or wheel nuts when the vehicle is on the ground. - Observe the notes on the choice of tires $(\rightarrow page 231)$. - For safety reasons, only use wheel bolts or wheel nuts which have been approved by Mercedes-Benz and for the wheel in question.
+- Only tighten wheel bolts or wheel nuts when the vehicle is on the ground. - Observe the information on the choice of tires (\rightarrow page 225). - Observe the instructions and safety notes on changing a wheel (\rightarrow page 225). - For safety reasons, only use wheel bolts or wheel nuts which have been approved by Mercedes-Benz and for the wheel in question.